OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 **Positive control synthesis**

 In addition to negative controls we can also include positive controls, which are exposure-outcome pairs where a causal effect is believed to exist with known effect size.
-For various reasons real positive controls are problematic, so instead we rely on synthetic positve controls, derived from negative controls as described in Chapter \@{MethodValidity}.
+For various reasons real positive controls are problematic, so instead we rely on synthetic positive controls, derived from negative controls as described in Chapter \@{MethodValidity}.
 Positive control synthesis is an advanced topic that we will skip for now.

 ### Running the study package

 Now that we have fully defined our study, we can export it as a fully executable R package.
 This package contains everything that is needed to execute the study at a site that has data in the CDM.
-This includes the cohort definitions which can be used to instatiate the target, comparator and outcome cohorts, the negative control concept set and logic to create the negative control outcome cohorts, as well as the R code to execute the analysis.
+This includes the cohort definitions which can be used to instantiate the target, comparator and outcome cohorts, the negative control concept set and logic to create the negative control outcome cohorts, as well as the R code to execute the analysis.
 Before generating the package make sure to save your study, then click on the **Utilities** tab.
 Here we can review the set of analyses that will be performed.
 As mentioned before, every combination of a comparison and an analysis setting will results in a separate analysis.
 In our example we have specified two analyses: ACEi versus THZ for AMI, and ACEi versus THZ for angioedema, both using propensity score matching.

 We must provide a name for our package, after which we can click on 'Download' to download the zip file.
-The zip file contains an RStudio project with a README file that describes the steps needed to execute the analysis.
+The zip file contains an R Studio project with a README file that describes the steps needed to execute the analysis.

 ## Implementation the study using R

 Instead of using ATLAS to write the R code that executes the study, we can also write the R code ourselves.
 One reason we might want to do this is because R offers far greater flexibility than is exposed in ATLAS.
 If we for example wish to use custom covariates, or a linear outcome model, we will need to write some custom R code, and combine it with the functionality provided by the OHDSI R packages.

-For our exmample study we will rely on the [CohortMethod](https://ohdsi.github.io/CohortMethod/) package to execute our study.
+For our example study we will rely on the [CohortMethod](https://ohdsi.github.io/CohortMethod/) package to execute our study.
 CohortMethod extracts the necessary data from a database in the CDM and can use a large set of covariates for the propensity model.
-In the following example we will only consider angioedema as outcome, and leave implemention for AMI and the negative controls as an excercise for the reader.
+In the following example we will only consider angioedema as outcome, and leave implementation for AMI and the negative controls as an exercise for the reader.

 ### Cohort instantiation